Wscats/omil/README.md

 ```
 > [Loader Demo](https://wscats.github.io/omil/dist)

-## Why Eno Loader?
+## Why Omil Or Eno Loader?

-`omil` is a loader for [webpack](https://webpack.js.org/) that allows you to author Omi components in a format called Single-File Components
+`omil` is a loader for [webpack](https://webpack.js.org/) that allows you to author Omi components in a format called Single-File Components.

-## Usage
+## Usage In Omi

 A `*.omi` file is a custom file format that uses HTML-like syntax to describe a Omi component.
 Each `*.omi` file consists of three types of top-level language blocks: `<template>, <script>, and <style>`, and optionally additional custom blocks: